Introduction to the XLOOKUP Function

-The XLOOKUP function is used to find a specific value within a range of cells or an array.
-After that, it returns the corresponding first match.
-It also shows the closest or approximate match when there is no exact match.
+The XLOOKUP function finds a specific value within a range of cells or an array.
+It then returns the corresponding first match.
+When there is no exact match, it shows the closest or approximate match.

 Syntax: